Local limits of uniform triangulations in high genus: Preliminaries

 \subsection{Definitions}

-The goal of this paragraph is to state basic definitions on triangulations that will be used in all the paper.
+The goal of this paragraph is to state basic definitions on triangulations that will be used throughout the paper.

-A (finite or infinite) \emph{map} $M$ is a way to glue a collection of oriented polygons, called the \emph{faces}, along their edges in a connected way.
+As in~\cite{C-StFlour}, we define a (finite or infinite) \emph{map} $M$ as a way to glue a collection of oriented polygons, called the \emph{faces}, along their edges in a connected way that matches the orientations.
 Note that this definition is not restricted to maps with finitely many faces.
 By forgetting the faces of $M$ and looking only at its vertices and edges, we obtain a graph $G$ (if $M$ is infinite, then $G$ may have vertices with infinite degree).

 If the number of polygons is finite, then $M$ is always homeomorphic to an orientable topological surface, so we can define the genus of $M$ as the genus of this surface.
 The maps that we consider will always be \emph{rooted}, i.e. equipped with a distinguished oriented edge called the \emph{root edge}.
 The face on the right of the root edge is the \emph{root face}, and the vertex at the start of the root edge is the \emph{root vertex}.